 Conscious travellers want more.
 We yearn for travel with meaning and purpose and seek more sustainable choices.
 We want to indulge in authentic experiences that are representative of local cultures and we want the money we spend to go back into the local community.
 We dream of and seek transformative, meaningful and experiential travel whether we are in a city or in adventurous wildlife explorations and retreats.
 We want experiences that connect us deeply to the natural world, rich cultures, beautiful communities, and most importantly, ourselves.
 And we want to stay in places we can trust, operated by those who understand that this is the true definition of luxury, and it is not new or a trend, it is a commitment from the heart to ensure the wellbeing of people and planet.

-Mintel, a market intelligence agency, shared their insight on the big shifts in behavior as COVID-19 brought the future forward.
+Mintel, a market intelligence agency, shared their insight on the big shifts in behavior revealed in their 2030 Consumer Trends Report as COVID-19 brought the future a decade forward.
 On wellbeing (seeking physical and mental wellness), we are experiencing a collective grief globally and while much of what is felt today is temporary, there will be lasting impacts on individual wellbeing.
 It takes on new meaning and holistic health is no longer just about the whole human, or even the whole human community, but the whole human biosphere.
 On experiences (seeking and discovering stimulation), people in lockdown worldwide have been forced to appreciate this new state of slowness.
 Consumers will seek new ways to find fulfillment, comfort and reassurance, placing an even greater emphasis on experiences over things, and the value of the human connection.
 On identity (understanding and expressing oneself and place in society), elements once hidden from public display will be more openly shared.
 Consumers will emerge from social distancing having been forced to look at themselves and their priorities in a new way to determine what’s worth returning to once things get back to “normal,” and will be even more empowered to stand up for the brands and causes that most align with their values.
 On rights (feeling respected), corporate ethics will no longer be a “nice to have,” but a “must-have”, and public demand for action will peak as more global social movements develop.

 It must be NOW!